-Table 8: Mapping segments and sections
+Table 5: Mapping segments and sections

 Old segment New section Comments

+DATA_AC Absolute placement of constants is no longer supported, which means a dedicated segment/section is no longer needed.

+DATA_AN Absoluteno_init declared variables no longer reserves space, which means a dedicated segment/section is no longer needed.

+DATA_C .rodata

+DATA_I .data

+DATA_ID .data Initializers no longer have a section of their own.

+DATA_N .noinit

+DATA_Z .bss

+DIFUNCT .difunct, PREDIFUNCT

+HEAP HEAP

+ICODE .text

 INITTAB ILINK uses a different method to solve this, which means a dedicated segment/section is no longer needed.

 INTVEC .intvec

 IRQ_STACK IRQ_STACK

-SWITAB This functionality has been removed, which means a dedicated segment/section is no longer needed.
+SWITAB - This functionality has been removed, which means a dedicated segment/section is no longer needed.

-Table 8: Mapping segments and sections (Continued)
+Table 5: Mapping segments and sections (Continued)